gvwilson/sdxpy/en/src/dataframe/index.md

 [% inc file="test_df_row.py" keep="fixture" %]

-Creating fixtures in functions is so common that [pytest][pytest] has built-in support for it;
-we will explore this in the exercises.
 With these functions in hand our tests look like:
+{: .continue}

 [% inc file="test_df_row.py" keep="test_two_pairs" %]

 ## Performance {: #dataframe-performance}

-So how do our two classes perform?
-To find out,
+Our two implementations of dataframes have identical interfaces, so how can we choose which to use?
+Performance is one consideration, particularly if we're expecting to work with large datasets.

-let's write a short program to create dataframes of each kind and then time how long it takes to select their columns and filter their rows.
+To compare the speed of these classes, let's write a short program to create dataframes of each kind and time how long it takes to select their columns and filter their rows.
 To keep things simple
 we will create dataframes whose columns are called `label_1`, `label_2`, and so on, and whose values are all integers in the range 0–9.
-A thorough set of [%g benchmark "benchmarks" %] would create columns of other kinds as well, but this is enough to illustrate the technique.
+A thorough set of [%i "benchmarking" %][%g benchmark "benchmarks" %][%/i%] would create columns of other kinds as well, but this is enough to illustrate the technique.

 [% inc file="timing.py" keep="create" %]

 To time filtering,
-we arbitrarily decide that we will keep rows an even value in the first column.
+we arbitrarily decide that we will keep rows with an even value in the first column:

+[% inc file="timing.py" keep="filter" %]

 Again,
-if we were doing this for real we would look at some actual programs to see what fraction of rows filtering usually kept, and then model that.
+if we were doing this for real we would look at some actual programs to see what fraction of rows filtering usually kept, and simulate that.

-[% inc file="timing.py" keep="filter" %]

 Notice that `time_filter` doesn't know or care whether it's being given a `DfCol` or a `DfRow`.
 That's the whole point of deriving them from a base class: